iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 and noise, daily manual inspections are not practical.

-In this blogpost, we will explore how ruggedized wireless vibration sensors and machine learning provide regular health updates, enabling early detection of issues.
+In this blogpost, we will explore how ruggedized wireless vibration sensors and machine learning in the data postprocessing chain provide us with consistent regular health updates, enabling early detection of issues.
 We shall cover the technical setup, the data processing, and the machine learning which automate the anomaly detection in noisy environments.
 Noisy, in this case, refers to the sensor signal, which is polluted with unwanted vibrations from the production process itself, in addition to the machine defects we are trying to detect here.

 ---